pentandra/lifepreserver/METADATA.md

 > This value does not affect how your pages are compared to pages on other
 > sites—it only lets the search engines know which pages you deem most
 > important for the crawlers.
+>
+> Please note that the priority you assign to a page is not likely to influence
+> the position of your URLs in a search engine's result pages.
+Search engines
+> may use this information when selecting between URLs on the same site, so you
+> can use this tag to increase the likelihood that your most important pages
+> are present in a search index.
+>
+> Also, please note that assigning a high priority to all of the URLs on your
+> site is not likely to help you.
+Since the priority is relative, it is only
+> used to select between URLs on your site.

 See the [sitemap protocol][sitemap] for more information.